Do I Need an Oil Separator on My Mustang?Last Updated August 4, 2019 | Chris Cervenka

 Oil Separator Maintenance

-An oil separator or catch can will filter out oil and collect it in a small reservoir for easy maintenance.
+An oil separator, or catch can, will filter out oil and collect it in a small reservoir for easy maintenance.
 It’s generally recommended that you check your oil separator every 1,000 miles after initial installation in order to gauge how often it will need to be emptied.
 Some driving styles may warrant a check more often than others.
-Once you find a groove that works with you, you’re good to go!
+Once you find a groove that works for you, you’re good to go!

 Most customers have informed us that they check theirs every 3,000 miles for a regular street car.
 And for those who take their Mustang down the dragstrip, it’s recommended that you empty at the end of each run.
 Keep in mind, the larger the reservoir, the more it will hold.
 So, be sure to check with the manufacturer’s instructions for a more detailed maintenance schedule.

 This article will give you the knowledge needed to learn how to protect your engine from oil blow-by for both safety and longevity; you should definitely look into picking up an oil separator for yourself.
 This goes for those Mustang owners out there who may only drive their pony on the street, too!
 The added security of a Mustang catch can will help ensure the endurance of your motor.
 So, be sure to check out CJ’s selection of oil separators for your Mustang today!

 Finding the best Mustang tuner can be more difficult than it seems.
 On the surface, it’s just a device that you load tunes into your car with.
 However, in reality it’s so much more and it’s imperative that you pick up the correct tuner for the general direction you want to take your Mustang build in.
 With a growing number of choices when it comes to Mustang tuners, educating yourself on the ins and outs of each will make the task of finding the right one easier for you.
 And that’s what this article is all about!